econia-labs/econia/doc/doc-site/off-chain.md

 ## `move-to-ts` hooks

 Econia is designed for use with [Hippo's `move-to-ts` tool], which auto-generates a TypeScript software development kit (SDK) from Move source code.
-As such, Econia's Move source code contains assorted  `#[cmd]` attributes on public entry functions for SDK generation.
+As such, Econia's Move source code contains assorted  `#[cmd]` attributes on public entry functions and `#[app]` attributes on public getter functions for SDK generation.
 Additionally, [`index_orders_sdk()`] contains a `#[query]` attribute for off-chain [`OrderBook`] indexing.

 The [`index_orders_sdk()`] function requires the signature of the `@simulation_account` address from [`Move.toml`], such that the function can not actually be executed as a public entry function during run time: